-Like a watch or clock, meters will become less accurate over time, recording more or less energy than you’ve actually used.
-To ensure reporting on your energy consumption is kept accurate, meters are certified by the government (this will typically be for anywhere between 10 and 30 years), and once this certification has expired the meter must be replaced.
+Like a watch or clock, meters will become less accurate over time and may possibly record more or less energy than you’ve actually used.
+To ensure reporting on your energy consumption is kept accurate, meters are certified by the government (this will typically be for anywhere between 10 and 30 years), and once this certification has expired, by law, the meter must be replaced.

 - How do I know when my meter's certification has expired?